vnay92/wetube/README.md

 It is basically Netflix from your hard drive, running on a Pi, so that you and your brother/sister don't have to fight for the same external Hard Drive!

+It can be extracted as an Electron Package, which can run on a Windows Desktop, so that your mom/Dad don't have difficulty using it.

 Chaeers!